stat545ubc-2021/lmPlot/README.md

 <!-- badges: end -->

-The goal of lmPlot is to fit two variables from a given data frame into a linear model of and visualize it.
+The goal of lmPlot is to fit two variables from a given data frame into a linear model and visualize it.

 The function `plot_lm()` takes in two arguments from the provided tibble column variables and creates a graph based on the linear model from the